textpattern/textpattern.github.io/tags/if-plugin.md

 </txp:if_plugin>
 ```

-The tag will execute the contained statements if the name attribute matches a currently installed and enabled plugin, and the current version number is equal to or greater than the @version@ attribute assigned (if used).
+The tag will execute the contained statements if the name attribute matches a currently installed and enabled plugin, and the current version number is equal to or greater than the `version` attribute assigned (if used).

 ## Attributes

 Tag will accept the following attributes (**case-sensitive**):

-* @name="text"@
+* `name="text"`
-Plugin name as defined on the "Plugins administration panel":../administration/plugins-panel.
+Plugin name as defined on the [Plugins administration panel](../administration/plugins-panel).
-* @version="number"@
+* `version="number"`
 Minimum plugin version number.
 Default: unset.